codelion/gramtest/README.md

- -ext <extension>              file extension for generated tests -file <grammar file>          path to the grammar file (in BNF notation) -h,--help                     prints this message -mingen <minimal generator>   use minimal sentence generation
+ -ext <extension>              file extension for generated tests -file <grammar file>          path to the grammar file (in BNF notation) -h,--help                     prints this message -max <max size of test>       maximum size of each generated test -min <min size of test>       minimum size of each generated test -mingen <minimal generator>   use minimal sentence generation
                                (true/false)
- -num <number of tests>        maximum number of test cases -size <size of test>          maximum size of each generated test -tests <test folder>          path to the folder to store generated tests
+ -num <number of tests>        maximum number of test cases -tests <test folder>          path to the folder to store generated tests
 ```
 ## Articles